kjrebeck/CryptoClustering/README.md

 This project involves clustering cryptocurrency data to identify different groups or clusters of cryptocurrencies based on their price change patterns over time.
 The analysis is conducted using the K-Means clustering algorithm and involves both feature scaling and dimensionality reduction techniques like Principal Component Analysis (PCA) to optimize the clustering process.

 ## Libraries/Language
-To run this notebook, you'll need to have the following dependencies installed:

 - Python 3.12
 - Jupyter Notebook